Marcus website (the real one)

-This firm is not authorised but has been contacting people pretending to be an authorised firm, the regulator said.
+This clone or copycat firm was not authorised but contacted people pretending to be an authorised firm, the regulator said.

-The scammers use details which can be seen as potentially similar to the real Marcus details in an attempt to cheat investors.
+The scammers used details which could be seen as potentially similar to the real Marcus details in an attempt to cheat investors.

 Goldman Sachs launched its new consumer bank Marcus in the UK in 2018 with a high-interest rate offering which helped it attract millions of customers.

-The FCA first warned about the scammers in 2021 but updated its warning last week with the details that the scammers are using.
+The FCA first warned about the scammers in 2021 and recently updated its warning last week with clearer details that the scammers have used.

-Fraudsters are using the following details to scam people:
+Fraudsters are using the following bogus details to scam people:

-Name: Marcus by Goldman Sachs (clone of FCA authorised firm)
+Name: Clone of Goldman Sachs International Bank T/A Marcus by Goldman Sachs (clone of FCA authorised firm)

 Telephone: 02030867121, 02030867424